 ‘Cause fire is the Devil’s only friend

-This may nod to the Rolling Stones’ “Sympathy for the Devil,” a song that frames the Devil as a force behind much of human violence.
+This could reference the Rolling Stones’ “Sympathy for the Devil,” a song that frames the Devil as a force behind much of human violence.

 Fire, once a symbol of passion or enlightenment, now belongs to the Devil, representing chaos and destruction.